chad-ld/articy-webpreview/devdoc_logging.md

 3. **Save Logs**: Click the floating button to save all logs to server
 4. **Success Feedback**: App shows success message when logs are saved
 5. **Memory Clear**: Logs are automatically cleared after successful save
+6. **Fallback Download**: If server save fails, logs download to browser Downloads folder

 ### **Benefits**
 - **Simple**: No configuration or setup required
 - **Reliable**: No network dependencies during capture
 - **Efficient**: Batch upload reduces server requests
 - **User-Controlled**: Save only when needed
+- **Fallback Support**: Works even if server is unavailable
+- **Always Capturing**: No need to enable/disable logging

 ## 🧪 **Testing & Verification**